 —Marine Mom from Texas, 2005

 I didn't get a phone call from my son.
-He was so nervous when he got there that he couldn't dial the number and use the calling card correctly.
-So when the Staff Sergeant asked if he made the call, he said yes.
+He was so nervous when he got there that he couldn't dial the number or use the calling card correctly.
+So, when the Staff Sergeant asked if he made the call, he said yes.
 I was nervous about not having heard from him, but got a letter from him later that put my mind at ease.

 —Marine Mom from Missouri, 2001